Agile Testing: Best Practices, Benefits, Drawbacks, and More

 The Importance of Agile Testing Methodology

-Agile practices have recently become widely used, with adoption rates jumping from 37% to 86% in just one year.
-As of now, 65% of organizations have already been implementing Agile for 3-5 years, while 94% of companies implement it in one form or another and notice remarkable profit growth.
-These numbers speak volumes of the impact of Agile on software development and signal its growing adoption in the years to come.
+Agile practices have become widely used in recent years, with its adoption rates jumping from 37% to 86% in just one year.
+As of now, 65% of organizations have already implemented agile for 3-5 years, while 94% of companies implement it in one form or another and notice a remarkable growth in their profits.
+These numbers speak volumes of the impact of agile on software development and signal about its growing adoption in the years to come.

 What Do We Understand by Agile Testing Process?

-First, the testing process in Agile is not a separate activity but an essential part of the development process and is considered to be a preventative measure.
+First, the Agile QA process is not a separate activity, but an essential part of the development process and is considered to be a preventative measure.
 This means that testing is performed much more frequently and in sprints.

-It is essential for all relevant tests to be planned in advance and implemented at all levels.
+It is essential for all relevant tests (we’ll cover them later) to be planned in advance and implemented at all levels.
 This helps detect and fix problems in a timely manner.
 To speed up testing, automated testing is used, allowing tests to be run multiple times a day and reducing feedback loops.

 Furthermore, agile environments should use automated regression tests.
-This type of testing ensures that the introduction of new features doesn’t lead to new bugs and mistakes and that previous functionality works as intended.
+This type of testing ensures that the introduction of new features doesn’t lead to new bugs and mistakes and the previous functionality works as intended.

 To get a better understanding of the agile testing process, it’s important to understand how the agile testing life cycle goes, which quadrants of agile testing it includes, and the principles behind it.
 Let’s cover each in detail.

 • Planning – the stage when the team gets together to discuss the scope of features that need to be implemented and choose metrics that will be used to track the progress of testing.
-If the product is being refined, this stage is the time when they assess the potential impact of changes on the product’s functionality and decide whether to proceed with these changes or not.
+If the product is being refined, it’s the time when they assess the potential impact of changes on the product’s functionality and decide whether to proceed with these changes or not.

 • Tracking – teams track the progress of testing by arranging daily stand-ups, drawing reports, and meeting with stakeholders to discuss what went well and what could be improved in the next iteration.